Solar Panel Grants: Scotland, Wales & Northern Ireland

 Wales

-Wales operates the Nest scheme as its primary energy efficiency programme for qualifying households.
-Nest is available to owner-occupiers and private tenants in Wales who receive means-tested benefits or are on a low household income.
+Wales operates the Warm Homes Nest scheme as its primary energy efficiency programme for qualifying households.
+Nest offers a package of free improvements to owner-occupiers and private tenants in Wales who receive a means-tested benefit.
+Most applicants also need an EPC rating of E or worse (D can qualify if someone in the household has an eligible chronic respiratory, circulatory or mental health condition).

-Eligible improvements under Nest can include solar PV panels, insulation, and heating upgrades.
-The range of measures offered depends on your property's energy assessment.
+Eligible improvements under Nest can include solar PV panels, insulation, heating upgrades and heat pumps.
+The exact range of measures offered depends on your property's energy assessment.

 Optimised Retrofit Programme